lifull-dev/bucky-core/example/hands-on/README.md

 ```

 ## 7. Execute test code
-* You should start selenium chrome driver first
+* You should start Selenium Chrome driver first

-You can find how to start Selenium chrome driver by Docker in [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium)
+You can find how to start Selenium Chrome driver by Docker in [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium).

 Set the connection for E2E test
 ```